 Maybe you’re pregnant for the first time.
-Or maybe you’re planning to get pregnant sometime soon and you want to be ready.
-Whichever is the case, I’d like to share with you six truths that I learned about being a new parent and how it can dramatically change the dynamics of your partnership (for better or worse).
+Or maybe you’re planning to get pregnant sometime soon and want to be ready.
+Whichever is the case, I’d like to share with you six truths I learned about being a new parent and how it can dramatically change the dynamics of your partnership (for better or worse).

 1. Parenting is a marathon.

 When my breastmilk supply was low, I cried a lot.
 I cried every time Cyd refused to feed.
-When my milk supply got better, I cried again when Cyd would feed almost non-stop.
+When my milk supply improved, I cried again when Cyd would feed almost non-stop.
 I was close to giving up.
 Neil knew what I needed to hear: ‘this is a marathon, we have to stay strong.‘

 2. Pregnancy is a period of respite and a great time to read to and about your baby.

 I took an early maternity leave to ‘enjoy’ my pregnancy.
 Yet things didn’t go according to plan.
-I got bored and I was worried we were not prepared financially for the baby since we just moved into our new place, so I took on some projects and started working from home.
+I got bored and was worried we were not prepared financially for the baby since we had just moved into our new place, so I took on some projects and started working from home.
 I didn’t regret working while pregnant.
-I’m just curious what would’ve happened had I just relaxed.
+I’m just curious about what would’ve happened had I just relaxed.

-4. Keeping score won’t get you anywhere.
+4. Keeping a score won’t get you anywhere.
 Communicate your needs to the person who can help meet them.

 Forgive a woman who forgets a lot and who seems to be spacing out during checkups.
 Her body has been through a lot.
 A man cannot understand what it’s like to go into labor, deliver a baby, and feed him day and night.
-As for us, women, it won’t hurt to close our eyes to our partners’ shortcomings – forgetting to empty the garbage bin, missing your favorite snack, or (sometimes) cooking a bad meal.
+As for us women, it won’t hurt to close our eyes to our partners’ shortcomings – forgetting to empty the garbage bin, missing your favorite snack, or (sometimes) cooking a bad meal.